Nebraska Tax Relief Guide: Resolve Back Taxes & Other Problems

-If you need more time to pay off your tax debt, you must contact the Revenue Department to set up a payment plan.
-You’ll need to complete Form 27D, Payment and Authorization Agreement and provide the DOR with your bank account information in order to set up an electronic draft.
+If you need more time to pay off your taxes owed, you must contact the Revenue Department to set up a payment plan.
+You’ll need to provide the DOR with your bank account information in order to set up an electronic draft.
 Payments can be made weekly, biweekly or monthly and interest will continue to accrue until the tax bill is paid in full.

 Making an Offer in Compromise

-When you don’t think you can reasonably pay down the full amount of your tax debt, you may need to consider making an Offer in Compromise.
-With this type of agreement, you propose a settlement of the tax debt and if the Department of Revenue accepts your offer, the remaining balance is eliminated.
+When you don’t think you can reasonably pay down the full amount of your taxes owed, you may need to consider making an Offer in Compromise.
+With this type of agreement, you propose a settlement of the taxes owed and if the Department of Revenue accepts your offer, the remaining balance is eliminated.
 In order to make an offer in compromise, you’ll need to submit a written proposal to the Revenue Department explaining why you can’t pay the full balance.
 Typically, you can make an offer in compromise if you don’t believe you owe the full amount or if your financial situation would make it impossible for the DOR to collect any more than what you’re offering.

 Request for Penalty Abatement

-In addition to having to pay interest on your tax debt, the Department of Revenue may levy penalties against you, which can be costly.
+In addition to having to pay interest on your taxes owed, the Department of Revenue may levy penalties against you, which can be costly.
 According to the DOR website, the current penalties are as follows:

 - Late filed return: 5% per month of the unpaid tax due